 For $\dim A=3$ there are additional combinatorial difficulties, leading to a more complicated result.
 Let $a(i)$ be the sequence satisfying

 Let $d(i)$ be the sequence so that

 \begin{thm}[Theorem \ref{intro_2}] Suppose $\dim A=3$.
-Fix an ample class $\phi$ in the Neron-Severi group of $A$.
+Fix an ample class $\phi$ in the N\'eron-Severi group of $A$.
 Assume that the intersection number $\phi \cdot \phi \cdot \phi$ is not divisible by $d(i)$ for any $i \geq 2$.
 There are only finitely many smooth hypersurfaces $H \subseteq A$ representing $\phi$, with good reduction outside $S$, up to translation. \end{thm}

 Since $a(i)$ increases exponentially, $d(i)$ increases superexponentially.
-Because of this rapid rate of increase, and because $d(2)$ is already large, a very small proportion of possible intersection numbers are ruled out by this.
+Because of this rapid rate of increase, and because $d(2)$ is already large, a very small proportion of possible intersection numbers are not covered by Theorem \ref{intro_2}.